 In the maze of life, how did Catherine’s time on earth evolve, what her lessons have been and how satisfied does she feel?

 I am very grateful for the gifts God has given me as well as for the difficulties I have encountered; they have together taught me to seek and trust God.
 I would love to call myself content, and very often feel that way, but what the Bible says about us is true, that ‘Man is born to trouble as the sparks fly upward’ — Job 5:7.

 Catherine Prescott prefers…

-A finalist of Outwin Boochever Portrait Competition, Catherine’s work is on display at National Portrait Gallery, Smithsonian Institution, Washington DC, February, 2013 – March, 2014.
+A finalist for Outwin Boochever Portrait Competition, Catherine’s work is on display at National Portrait Gallery, Smithsonian Institution, Washington DC, February 2013 – March 2014.
 Catherine was also a finalist in Art Renewal Center, 2011-2012 International Salon, figure category and ACOPAL competition, America China Oil Painting Artists League, 2011.

 The artist received grants from Pennsylvania Council on the Arts Individual Artists Fellowship, 2008 and also from Pennsylvania Council on The Arts and National Endowment for The Arts, Artist in Residence, York Public Schools and Cumberland Valley Public School, 1988 – 1989.